EllyLoel/ellyloel.com/src/input/content/blog/Web Directions Code24: Front-end development's identity crisis.md

 ![](./src/assets/img/wdc24-slides/60.jpg)

 First and foremost, don’t give up!
-Even through the current landscape of front-end development presents challenges for us web designers we owe it to the people using our sites to not give in to the status quo.
+Even though the current landscape of front-end development presents challenges for us web designers we owe it to the people using our sites to not give in to the status quo.

 ## Slide 62